 We have to keep in mind that the nose is there to help us breathe.
 And if it’s not already optimized as far as how well a person can breathe, we want to help optimize that in the same setting of making it look how we think it should look and how the patient would like it to look.

-For more information about rhinoplasty surgery in SLC, Utah, call (801)776-2220 for a consultation or contact us HERE.
+For more information about rhinoplasty surgery, call (801)776-2220 for a consultation or contact us HERE.